Advanced¶

 (= number of threads that will execute the stage) with the -t

-) CLI parameter.
+(or --n-threads) CLI parameter.
 Here are some examples of generated pipelines:

 Command Line Arguments